Semiparametric Bayesian Difference-in-Differences

 \section{Setup and Implementation}

 This section provides the main setup of the average treatment effect on the treated (ATT) in the difference-in-differences (DiD) design.
-We first provide standard conditions for the identification of the ATT and introduce additional notations under the Bayesian formulation of the problem.
+We first list standard conditions for the identification of the ATT and introduce the Bayesian formulation of the problem.